asbjornenge/asbjornenge.github.com/wwc/testing_react_components.md

         })
     }

 I find that keeping a set of defaultProps around makes sense.
 Callers of render can pass their required props (*newProps*) and have that merged with defaultProps before rendering.
 Overwriting the defaults if they want.
-Since we are testing components in isolation we can usually just mount to <code>document.body</code>.
-React's <code>renderComponent</code> takes a callback that is called when the component has finished rendering.
+Since we are testing components in isolation we can usually just mount to <code>document.body</code>. <code>React.renderComponent</code> takes a callback that is called when the component has finished rendering.
 I found that pushing my *render*'s callback to the next tick of the eventloop (using *setTimeout*) resulted in a more stable test environment.

 ## Clean up after each test